decisionrules/java-spring-decisionrules/README.md

 You need to download the root certificate from api.decisiongrid.io web and install it into keystore with following command:

 keytool -import -trustcacerts -file /path/to/cert.cer -alias somealiasforcert -keystore $JAVA_HOME/jre/lib/security/jssecacerts -storepass changeit

+If for some reason you don't want to add root certificate, adding intermediate certificate should do the trick as well.